Methodology

 This index measures the extent to which the RBM rights are respected and promoted in the 16 states considered as a whole (eu16) and in each of them.
 Respect means ensuring that the rights granted to an individual or group of people under international human rights standards are not violated.
 Promote means putting in place the conditions that facilitate the enjoyment of these rights and foster the development of RBM identity and the participation in the social, cultural and political life of the country where they live.

 The P-index concerning states considers the degree to which the rights of RBMs, taken as a whole, are promoted in each country and thus makes it possible to assess which states provide the most (or least) favorable legal regulation.
 The index takes respect for rights as the benchmark and assigns the "0" score to the state provisions that ensure it.
 Everything above this line constitutes promotion and is indicated by different scores according to the significance of the promotion on a scale ranging from 0 to 1; the state provisions which fall below the "0" line are marked with scores going from 0 to -1.
 This does not mean that any form of promotion is legitimate: there may be forms of promotion that lack a proper basis and/or result in discriminatory measures against the RBMs which are excluded.
-These eventualities are flagged up and discussed in the 'Risk of discrimination' section of the opening page of each policy area.
+These eventualities are flagged up and discussed in the 'Where discrimination is most likely?' section of the opening page of each policy area.

 For each policy area, a score is calculated resulting from the weighted average of the numerical values of the indicators contained therein in order to obtain a numerical value for the entire area; the average of the numerical values of all areas leads to the overall score for a country or an RBM.